Skip to main content

 Synopsis

-The build command packages the Styra Load policy and data files into bundles.
+The ‘build’ command packages Enterprise OPA policy and data files into bundles.
 Bundles are gzipped tarballs containing policies and data.
 Paths referring to directories are loaded recursively.

 $ ls